stolostron/multicloud-operators-channel/README.md

 ------

-### Setting up a channel to sync resourcese between your hub cluster and a object store
+### Setting up a channel to sync resourcese between your hub cluster and a object bucket

 - Clone the subscription operator repository